How Can I Tell If I Need To Paint My Home's Exterior?

 Repainting your home lends itself to a sense of pride.

-Since you’ll be looking at the exterior color for about 7 years, it’s important to get the exterior color “just right,” so spending time sampling exterior colors and working with a designer is well-spent.
-You definitely don’t want to drive up your driveway every day thinking, “that blue is almost the color I wanted.”
+Since you’ll be looking at the exterior color for about seven years, it’s important to get it “just right,” so spending time sampling exterior colors and working with a designer is well-spent.
+You definitely don’t want to drive up your driveway every day thinking, “That blue is almost the color I wanted.”

 How often do I need to paint my South Shore home?